dribdat/dribdat/README.md

 * `DRIBDAT_APIKEY` - for connecting clients to the remote [API](#api)
 * `DRIBDAT_USER_APPROVE` - set to True so that any new non-SSO accounts are inactive until approved by an admin
 * `DRIBDAT_NOT_REGISTER` - set to True to hide the registration, so new users can only join this server via SSO
-* `DRIBDAT_TOOL_APPROVE` - set to True for suggested Resources to not immediately appear
 * `DRIBDAT_THEME` - can be set to one of the [Bootswatch themes](https://bootswatch.com/)
 * `DRIBDAT_STYLE` - provide the address to a CSS stylesheet for custom global styles
 * `DRIBDAT_CLOCK` - use 'up' or 'down' to change the position, or 'off' to hide the countdown clock